-- Open access (author-pays OA) manuscript submission at the discounted rate of US$2195 per article, as of 1 January 2022.
+- Open access (author-pays OA) manuscript submission at the rate of US$2345 per article, as of 1 January 2023.
 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
 The OA option is offered to the author at the time the manuscript is accepted.
 If selected, the OA fee must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.

 The IEEE peer review standard of excellence is applied consistently to all submissions.
 All accepted articles are included in the print issue mailed to subscribers.